notthattal/multiple-sclerosis-research/README.md

 When inspecting the mean values across tests, I found that unassisted tests had much less variability.
 But, something I didn't expect to see was that for many of the different EMGs, the assisted vs unassisted graphs appear somewhat like mirrors of each other.
 I would mainly expect smaller shifts in the unassisted graph, but not an almost identical reflection of each other.
 Another interesting find is that for the participants with a left leg impairment, for 6/8 of their EMG readings, the midpoint assessment was their most extreme for assisted recordings.
 I initially thought that the initial assessment would have the most extreme values, but perhaps they were able to withstand more stimulation in the midpoint exam.
 For the right leg impaired participants, the unassisted tests seemed to have a majority of the most extreme values (a stark difference from the left leg impaired individuals).
 However, there are only 2 participants with right-leg impairements as opposed to 4 with left-leg so this could skew some of that data.

 When looking at the time-series themselves for each subject, it was very difficult to find relationships between the time-series and the subjects.
 I looked at both the 25-foot walk and the 6-minute walk test and found that there weren't many trends that followed.
 I found that different participants were more extreme than others depending on which electrode was being recorded, but it wasn't consistently one participant.
 That is, each subject had at least one electrode in which they had the most extreme values.
 But, that was also not consistent between assessments (i.e. There was not the case where a participant was consistently worse than the others between the initial, midpoint and final assessments).
 The 25-foot walk test seemed to have more extreme values and variation compared to the 6-minute walk test.
-I also tried analyzing the data to see if there were trends in things like gender, time since they've been diagnosed with MS, or if they were in group A or B, but have not found much correlation to that and the graphs.

-## Link To Publicly Available Dataset
-Due to some missing data from Cionic that they are currently working on having re-uploaded, and Physionet's stated rule of "When a project is published, its content is fixed and cannot be changed" I have not yet uploaded the dataset to be open-sourced.
-However, if you would like to see the prepared research submission for Physionet you can find it [here](https://docs.google.com/document/d/1Y9x5Y1TU81gOJfwa9ax7w0_uB34mP11zjfe7-tt0ND8/edit?usp=sharing).

 ## Ethics Statement